 There were no more World Series games in Braves Field until 1948, when the Cleveland Indians beat the Braves in the first-ever all-Native American mascot World Series.
 (The Braves got their revenge when the two teams had a "rematch" in 1995.)
 If the Red Sox had not lost to the Cleveland Indians in a tie-breaking American League pennant playoff game in 1948, it would have been the first and only all-Boston World Series.
 For many years the Braves' attendance figures dwindled, especially during the 1940s when Ted Williams drew the attention of virtually all Bostonians to the Red Sox.
 That was too bad for the Braves' future Hall of Fame pitcher Warren Spahn.
 With very little advance warning, in 1953 the Braves became the first East Coast team to pull up stakes and head west, abruptly relocating the franchise to Milwaukee.
 Thus, Braves Field ended its existence as a major league ballpark after a relatively short lifespan of 38 years.

 In 1932 a new pro football team named the Boston Braves was formed, and they played, logically enough, in Braves Field.
 One year later they moved into Fenway Park, whose shape was more conducive to football, and changed their name to the Redskins, which was more fitting with the Red Sox. (!)
 Boston University acquired the Braves Field property after the Braves left town in 1953, and the pavilion on the third base side and the "jury box" in right field were soon demolished, while temporary bleachers were installed on the north side of the gridiron.
 After the main grandstand was demolished (in the late 1950s, most likely), the pavilion on the first base side and the adjacent office / ticket sales building was all that was left.
 The pavilion was extended slightly on the side closest to where the infield had been, and became the main grandstand of Nickerson Field, where the Boston University football team played until 1998, when their football program was terminated.
-The AFL Boston Patriots played football what came to be called "Nickerson Field" from 1960 until 1962, and then -- just as the Redskins had done -- they moved into Fenway Park for a few years.
+The AFL Boston Patriots played football what came to be called "Nickerson Field" from 1960 until 1962, and then -- just as the Redskins had done three decades earlier -- they moved into Fenway Park for a few years.
 Today Nickerson Field is used for soccer matches and track meets.
-While on a visit to Boston in August 1998, I was passing by on a commuter train and caught a fleeting glimpse of the Braves' former office / ticket sales building; I don't count that as "being there," however.
+I paid a visit to the site of Braves Field for the first time in September 2016, but 18 years before (in August 1998), I caught a fleeting glimpse of the Braves' former office / ticket sales building while passing by on a Boston commuter train.